Skip to content

 Quick answers

 Limited street bays exist in the wider area with varying restrictions.
-For a smooth visit, use Caroline Street or Exhibition Road and walk in.
+For a smooth visit, use Caroline Street or Exhibition Road and walk in, or park in Shipley and finish the journey by train or on foot.
 Always read roadside plates.

 Sunny weekends, school holidays and festival days.
-Arrive before 10:30 or after 15:00, or take the train to avoid parking entirely.
+Arrive before 10:30 or after 15:00, or take the train from Shipley or further along the valley to avoid parking entirely.

-Most options are open-air without a barrier, but spaces are standard size and streets are tight.
+Most options in and around Saltaire are open-air without a barrier, but spaces are standard size and streets are tight.
 Check signage and avoid obstructing access.

 Train arriving at Saltaire station platform